Summary of Significant Accounting Policies

 Accounting for LNG Activities

-Generally, costs that are capitalized prior to a project meeting the criteria otherwise necessary for capitalization include: land and lease option costs that are capitalized as property, plant and equipment and certain permits that are capitalized as other non-current assets.
+Generally, costs that are capitalized prior to a project meeting the criteria otherwise necessary for capitalization include: land acquisition costs, detailed engineering design work and certain permits that are capitalized as other non-current assets.
 The costs of lease options are amortized over the life of the lease once obtained.
 If no land or lease is obtained, the costs are expensed.

 Property, Plant and Equipment